Nehaghate285/Spring-MVC---Hibernate-Job-portal/README.md

 # Docu.Me - Documentation Portal Generator

 Docu.Me generates clear,  searchable, easy-to-customize documentation portal for APIs from your Swagger specifications.
-Built with Java and designed with Bootstrap and Jquery,it is based on the current version of the [Open API specification](https://github.com/OAI/OpenAPI-Specification) formerly known as Swagger.
+Built with Java and designed with Bootstrap and Jquery, it is based on the current version of the [Open API specification](https://github.com/OAI/OpenAPI-Specification) formerly known as Swagger.
-You can create your own swagger.yaml file with [Swagger Editor](http://editor.swagger.io/#/)
+You can create your own swagger.yaml file with [Swagger Editor](http://editor.swagger.io/#/).

 This repo contains the content and specifications for the [Amadeus Travel Innovation Sandbox](https://sandbox.amadeus.com).

-This is a Spring boot project built with [Spring Tool Suite](https://spring.io/tools/sts/all) (STS) .
+This is a Spring boot project built with [Spring Tool Suite](https://spring.io/tools/sts/all) (STS).
 You can download/clone the repo and import it as an existing project into workspace in STS.
-It is a Maven project so has all required dependencies in the pom.xml.
+It is a Maven project so it has all required dependencies in the pom.xml.

 ### Prerequisites
 You need the following installed and available in your $PATH: